Medical Marketing in the Digital Age: Does your company look healthy online?

 Consumers are online and medical marketers need to follow suit.
 Most companies understand that they need to have some kind of presence online, but what does a healthy brand look like online?
 Is it okay to just have a web page?
-Does your company need to utilize social media to connect with patients?
+Does your company need to utilize a social media marketing strategy to connect with patients?
 How does your online presence look and feel for decision-makers and buyers?
-Having a strong online brand is about more than just showing up.
-It’s not enough to just claim your stake on the web anymore; companies need to establish a digital brand identity as part of their medical marketing.
+Having a strong digital marketing strategy and online brand identity is about more than just showing up.
+It’s not enough to just claim your stake on the web anymore; companies need to establish a digital brand identity as part of their medical marketing or medical device marketing.

 Here’s how to make sure your company’s online branding is as strong as your company: